RostaneF/Quantum_computing-191/README.md

 - `LSM(paths=10000, order=2)`: Prices options using the LSM method.
 - `Neural_network()`: Prices options using a neural network model.

+## Interpretation of Results

+The parameters used for the option pricing calculations are as follows:

+- \( S_0 = 100 \): Initial price of the underlying asset.
+- \( K = 110 \): Strike price of the option.
+- \( r = 0.05 \): Risk-free interest rate.
+- \( \sigma = 0.3 \): Volatility of the underlying asset.
+- \( T = 2.221918 \): Time until the option's expiration.
+- \( \text{num\_steps} = 5000 \): Number of steps/timing in numerical methods.
+- \( \text{O\_type} \): Option type (Call or Put).

+### Analysis of Results

+1. **CRR_Pricer:**
+   - Call: 18.35
+   - Put: 16.78

+2. **American Pricer:**
+   - Call: 18.35
+   - Put: 18.87

+3. **PDE Pricer:**
+   - With "Spsolve":
+     - Call: 18.35, Time: 20.71s
+     - Put: 18.87, Time: 20.34s
+   - With "Splu":
+     - Call: 18.35, Time: 2.99s
+     - Put: 18.87, Time: 2.66s

+4. **Longstaff-Schwartz Pricer:**
+   - Call: 18.78, Time: 27.52s
+   - Put: 19.04, Time: 27.22s

+### Relevance and Comparison

+- **CRR_Pricer vs. American Pricer:**
+  The Call option prices are identical, while there is a notable difference for the Put options.
+This is due to the nature of American options, which can be exercised at any time before expiration, potentially increasing their value compared to European options (typically modeled by CRR).

+- **PDE Pricer (Spsolve vs. Splu):**
+  The prices are identical, but the execution time with "Splu" is significantly lower, indicating superior computational efficiency.

+- **Longstaff-Schwartz Pricer:**
+  The prices are slightly higher than the other methods, attributed to the regression method used to estimate the continuation value in the algorithm.
+The execution time is also longer, which can be a drawback for real-time calculations or applications requiring numerous simulations.

+### Practical Implications

+- **Computational Efficiency:**
+  If execution time is a key consideration (e.g., in algorithmic trading), "Splu" appears to be the most efficient PDE solver among those tested.

+- **Pricing Accuracy:**
+  The consistency of prices across different methods is a positive indicator, but understanding the nuances and underlying assumptions of each method is crucial to select the most suitable one in a given context.

 ### Note

 Ensure to install all necessary Python libraries and handle potential exceptions for robust application.
 The class is designed to handle various edge cases and provides a comprehensive toolkit for option pricing using different methods.